 Annual Report 2018 - Ekthesi Apologismou Drasewn 2019

 Annual Report 2018 - Ekthesi Apologismou Drasewn 2018

 Statute - Statute Katastatiko

 CRS began working with Caritas Athens and Caritas Hellas in the summer of 2015 providing direct relief assistance such as food, medical care, hygiene, clothing, water, and counseling.
 Assistance expanded in November 2015 to provide safe spaces for refugees and migrants to gain information, access clean bathroom and shower facilities, and access referrals.

 Since July 2016, as the population became more static, CRS and its partners have provided temporary urban shelter in refurbished apartment buildings.
 They also have cash cards and monthly cash loans for persons of concern living in government-run sites.

-CRS has received funding from the START Network, the United Nations High Commission on Refugees (UNCHCR), the UK Department for International Development (DFID), the O’Neil Foundation, Christian Aid, CAFOD, and other Caritas partners in support of the emergency relief, shelter, cash-assistance and protection programming implemented in Greece since 2015.
+CRS has received funding from the START Network, the United Nations High Commission on Refugees (UNCHCR), the UK Department for International Development (DFID), the O’Neil Foundation, Christian Aid, CAFOD, International Organization of Migration (IOM), Urban Innovative Actions (UIA), Ministry of Migration and Asylum of Greece (MMA) and other Caritas partners in support of the emergency relief, shelter, cash-assistance and protection programming implemented in Greece since 2015.
 CRS works in partnership with Caritas Hellas (Greece) and the diocesan partner Caritas Athens.